-Flashcards are a set of A6-sized cards that cover the key points of the subject that most students want to commit to memory.
+Flashcards are a set of A6-sized cards that cover the key points of the subject that most students want to commit to memory and/or have handy for reference during the examination.
 Each flashcard has questions on one side and the answers on the reverse.
 We recommend that you use the cards actively and test yourself as you go.